synapticweb/CallRecorder/README.md

-# Synaptic Call Recorder
+# SW Call Recorder

-Synaptic Call Recorder is an Android phone and tablet application that automatically records phone calls based on user selected phone numbers.
+SW Call Recorder is an Android application that automatically records phone calls based on user selected phone numbers.
 It has the following main features:

 - The phone numbers are organized into contacts.